 |Standard bicycle wheel:||2.0mm (14 gauge)|

 In practice, a well built wheel using 14 gauge spokes is more than strong enough to withstand the forces in even powerful hub motor setups.
-But most hub motor flanges are drilled out to accomodate 13 gauge or thicker spokes, and the small head from a 14g spoke won't seat well and can sometimes even can pop through.
+But most hub motor flanges are drilled out to accommodate 13 gauge or thicker spokes, and the small head from a 14g spoke won't seat well and can sometimes even can pop through.

 One of the best solutions to this is to use butted spokes that are 13 gauge at the bend, where the fit through the hub flange, and taper to 14 gauge at the threaded end.
 Then they can be cut and threaded to any length by better equipped bike stores, they use standard 14 gauge nipples, and they still seat properly in the holes in the hub motor flange.
+This is our go-to method of doing all wheelbuilds at Grin, and we recommend it to anyone who will listen.

 Seating at Bend